Camden City Hall: Building

+Roosevelt Park is situated in front of City Hall, to its west.
+In December 2025 Camden received a $5.7 million grant from the New Jersey EDA, allocating $1.1 million to Roosevelt Park for landscaping, additional outdoor seating, and a food stand occupied by rotating vendors.
+The back of City Hall was bounded by the county's Aletha R. Wright Administration Building until 2023 when it was demolished; the site was replaced by a second park in May 2024.

-The design of Camden City Hall has been linked to the University of Texas at Austin's Main Building tower: there are stylistic similarities; that building's architect, Paul Cret, had been a lecturer at school where Green and Edwards, City Hall's architects, studied; and Cret lived in nearby Philadelphia while designing the UT tower in the early 1930s.
+The design of Camden City Hall has been linked to the University of Texas at Austin's Main Building tower: there are stylistic similarities; that building's architect, Paul Cret, had been a lecturer at the school where Green and Edwards, City Hall's architects, studied; and Cret lived in nearby Philadelphia while designing the UT tower in the early 1930s.

 Old City Hall

 Camden's first city hall was built in 1876 at the corner of Benson Street and Haddon Avenue, where present day Cooper University Hospital (Kelemen Pavilion at 1 Cooper Plaza) is located.
 The building featured a clock tower and was demolished in 1930.